 - If you apply online, you can sign the FAFSA electronically with a Personal Identification Number (PIN).
 Request your PIN online.

 - After submitting your FAFSA, the federal processor processes the information and sends an electronic file to our office.

-- Our office downloads FAFSA data approximately every 2 weeks.
+- Our office downloads FAFSA data daily.